NURSING - Faculty-Nursing

-- Participate in scholarship, service and teaching activities as required by Andrews faculty policy.
+- Participate in scholarship, service and teaching activities as required by Andrews’s faculty policy.

-- Participate in nursing department activities like dedication, pinning, recruitment, advising etc.
+- Participate in the Nursing Department activities like dedication, pinning, recruitment, advising etc.

 - Participate in collecting assessment data for the department.

-- If teaching online, abide by the online contract and requirements for teaching.
+- Abide by the online contract and requirements for teaching.

-- Other duties that may be assigned from Department of Nursing, School of Professional Health and University levels.
+- Other duties that may be assigned from the Department of Nursing, School of Health Professions and Andrews University.